RobertEads/CSCE435-Group_16-Final_Project/Report.md

 <img src="./Report_Images/SampleSort/MPI_Small_Weak/SS_MPI_Perturbed_small_Weak_main.png" alt="MPI_Perturbed_small_Weak_main" width="325"/>

 #### comm
-Graphs for the comm region, with the expection of the largest input size, seem to show decent weak scaling for lower numbers of processes.
+Graphs for the comm region, with the exception of the largest input size, seem to show decent weak scaling for lower numbers of processes.
 It is not until 2^6 or 2^7, when more than one node and therefore network communication is added, do the comm graphs start to show poor weak scaling and bleed into the main graphs.

 <img src="./Report_Images/SampleSort/MPI_Weak/SS_MPI_Random_Weak_comm.png" alt="MPI_Random_Weak_comm" width="325"/>
 <img src="./Report_Images/SampleSort/MPI_Small_Weak/SS_MPI_Random_small_Weak_comm.png" alt="MPI_Random_small_Weak_comm" width="325"/>